SteelCompendium/data-gen/Careers/Mages apprentice.md

-# Mage���s Apprentice
+# Mage's Apprentice

 For long years, you studied magic under the mentorship of a more experienced mage.
 In defining your career, think about the following questions:

 -   Who did you study under, and what kind of person were they?
--   What were your mentor’s areas of expertise?
+-   What were your mentor's areas of expertise?
 -   What aspects of magic did you struggle to comprehend?
 -   What is your current relationship with your mentor?